aws-powertools/powertools-lambda-python/docs/utilities/circuit_breaker.md

     ```

 !!! info "Why a callback instead of built-in S3/SQS sinks?"
-    A managed sink would have to own client setup, payload-size handling, retries, and
-    IAM, and it would leak *where* the payload landed back to the caller.
-A one-line
-    callback does the same thing with full control and no lock-in, so the utility stays
-    out of your way.
+    A callback keeps you in control of where rejected requests go.
+You pick the
+    destination, the client, and the IAM, and you avoid coupling your function to a
+    sink the utility manages for you.

 ### Without a callback

-If no callback is registered, an open circuit raises `CircuitBreakerOpenError`.
+If you don't register a callback, an open circuit raises `CircuitBreakerOpenError`.
 Catch it to decide how to respond.
-The exception carries a `circuit` attribute (`CircuitInfo`) so you can inspect why the request was rejected.
+The exception carries a `circuit` attribute (`CircuitInfo`) so you can inspect why the circuit rejected the request.

 === "working_without_callback.py"